danielbackes/rocketseat-gobarber-api/README.md

   - Created the storage provider to upload file to AmazonAWS S3.
   - Created the cache provider that use Redis as cache storage.
   - Using the same Redis as storage, limited the number of requests per second using RateLimiterFlexible library.
+  - Create Github actions to build and deploy to the server.
+  - Config Nginx and PM2 on DigitalOcean Server to delivery a NodeJS application.
+  - Create SSL certification with certbot tools.